However the Vanilla Edition DVD's, since they are burned on demand, do not have closed captioning.

 Tomás Doval, the former voice of The April Fool, was Gerald (seasons 1 to 11 and 16 to 17).

 Here's the Polish dub (all of them were dubbed in Warsaw with exception of episodes 27-44 and 46-53 (according to the production number) which were dubbed in Łódź for Kids Co):

-The Other Darrin: Robert Cait replacing Norm MacDonald as the voice of Norm the Genie, Butch Hartman replacing Gilbert Gottfried as Dr. Bender and Wendell, Jason Marsden replacing Frankie Muniz as Chester, and Jeff Bennett replacing Adam West as Catman, to name a few.
+The Other Darrin: Robert Cait replacing Norm MacDonald as the voice of Norm the Genie, Butch Hartman replacing Gilbert Gottfried as Dr. Bender and Wendell, Jason Marsden replacing Frankie Muniz as Chester and Dee Bradley Baker as Sanjay, Tara Strong replacing Julia Louis-Dreyfus as Blonda, and Jeff Bennett replacing Adam West as Catman, to name a few.

 Subverted with Daran Norris as Cosmo and Timmy Turner's dad.
 While there is a vast vocal change between what Cosmo and Mr. Turner sounded like in the current episodes vs. the old ones, Daran Norris was, at no time, replaced with someone else nor was Norris a replacement for another actor.
-He just made his characters sound wackier.
+He just exaggerated the voices for his characters.